visualizenews/corona/index.markdown

 - template: text-blocks
   hidden: false
   text_block: "On March 4, the Italian government **closed all schools and universities**
-    nationwide as Italy reached 100 deaths and put all sporting and recreative events on hold for at least one month.  \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."
+    nationwide as Italy reached 100 deaths and put all sport and public events on hold for at least one month.  \nOn March 11, Prime Minster Conte ordered **the closure of most commercial activities** except for those selling basic commodities such as pharmacies and supermarkets.\n\nBy March 17, Italy had already become **the second worst affected country** by COVID-19, right after China."